 6. For high net worth investors, will Mr. Robot considering alternatives like private equity and hedge funds?

-In summary, robots sometimes have a role to play within the wider context of financial and tax planning.
+Robots, in many cases, have a role to play within the wider context of financial planning.
+However, it is important to maintain several strategies within your portfolio, including human strategies!

 On that note, I’m off to see my Robo-doctor…